evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

  spam mail
  * This also accounts for lower ham true positives (26% false negatives categorized as spam)
  * Results could be improved with more data
- * Results could be biased with ham messages beause ham content varies by user
+ * Results could be biased with ham messages because ham content varies by user

 ## Possible Future Work